-The circuit tester or voltage tester that uses a neon bulb is an inexpensive, extremely handy, versatile and simple to use electrical testing tool.
+The circuit tester or voltage tester that uses a neon bulb is an inexpensive, extremely handy, versatile and simple-to-use electrical testing tool.
 The tester goes by several names, most common are circuit tester, voltage tester, test light, test lamp.

 How a Voltage Tester Works

 This pocket-sized tool has two probes and works with an AC line voltage of 120 volts and 240 volts.
 It has no power by itself but uses a neon indicator light connected to a ballast resistor, and the light only glows when power is present.
-As voltage increases, the neon test light glows brighter.
+As the voltage increases, the neon test light glows brighter.

 The neon circuit tester is commonly used to test for a live circuit at an outlet.
 The tool can be purchased for under $10 from retailers such as Amazon.com and is an essential electrical testing tool for your toolbox.